apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 - **[Reachy Mini Dancer](https://github.com/LAURA-agent/reachy_mini_dancer)**: by @Townie.
 A desktop viewer with daemon UI and choreography system.# Reachy Mini API Documentation

-*â ï¸ All examples shown below suppose that you have already started the Reachy Mini daemon, either by running `reachy-mini-daemon` or by using the Python module `reachy_mini.daemon.app.main`. â ï¸*
+*⚠️ All examples shown below suppose that you have already started the Reachy Mini daemon, either by running `reachy-mini-daemon` or by using the Python module `reachy_mini.daemon.app.main`. ⚠️*

 ## ReachyMini